 Let’s just get to the review.....

 Orange Marmalade is a story about a vampire girl living in vampire-hating world that catches the eye of the most popular guy in school.
-Sounds like an overused plot?
-Well its not.
+Sounds like an overused plot, i know.

 The mangaka managed to set his work apart from the rest with the help of beautiful art and interesting characters.